by Libbylawrence and Doc Quantum

 Although the villain seemed to be struck down, as Sargon explained to us, it was only for a short while.
 For within only a few moments, Bandar began to rapidly grow more powerful, and he arose with determination, raising one arm that — with a single gesture — caused all of Sargon’s creations to be blown to dust!

 Sargon renewed his attacks with more vigor, but the evil sorcerer seemed impervious to all harm.
 Finally, he was left with no choice but to grapple with him personally, throwing all the mystical energy in the Ruby of Life and in himself against Bandar.
 So great were the energies that grew in their battle, that the two began to rise up weightless into the sky as they grappled, sheer energy rippling outward around them.
 Then the world around them disappeared entirely, and the two were thrust into the region between parallel universes sometimes referred to as Limbo.
-The two fought with all their being for what seemed like an eternity to Sargon, as he put it, when a portal opened up in our world — on Earth-One.
+The two fought with all their being for what seemed like an eternity, as Sargon put it, when a portal opened up in our world — on Earth-One.

 Air Wave, TNT, and I thus witnessed Sargon the Sorcerer and the powerful Bandar appear in the midst of an energy vortex above the Statue of Liberty.
 Whatever the energy was that had struck Bandar on Earth-Two, it had the side-effect of sending both him and Sargon through the dimensions to our world.
 And once they arrived, they fell down to the ground, nearly unconscious from the tremendous power they’d been grappling with.